neo4j/graph-data-science-client/TESTING.md

 pytest graphdatascience/tests/unit
 ```

+or for just `just unit-tests`

 ## Integration testing

 In order to run the integration tests one must have a [Neo4j DBMS](https://neo4j.com/docs/getting-started/current/) with the Neo4j Graph Data Science library installed running.

+If you want to use just, you can use `just it`.

 ### V2 endpoints